Manipulating and Measuring Model Interpretability: Experiment 3: Weight of Advice

-H9. \textbf{Humans vs. machines.} Contrary to the hypothesis, there was not a significant difference in participants' deviation from the model ($t(994) = 0.45$ , $p = 0.655$) or in their weight of advice ($t(1005) = -0.38$ , $p = 0.704$) between the \abr{bb-8} and \abr{expert} conditions.
-We expect that the difference between our results and those in \cite{L17} is due to participants getting more experience with the model (or expert) and its predictions over the course of twelve apartments in our experiment.\looseness=-1
+We briefly summarize our findings here and provide full details in Appendix~\ref{appndx:experiment_3}.
+This experiment confirmed our findings from the first two experiments about the extent to which participants followed the predictions of the clear, two-feature model when it was beneficial for them to do so compared to the predictions of the black-box, eight-feature model.
+We again found no significant difference in how closely participants followed the predictions of the clear, two-feature model compared to the predictions of the black-box, eight-feature model---this time measured in terms of weight of advice, as well as in terms of the absolute difference between the model's prediction and the participant's final prediction for each of the apartments with typical configurations.

-H10. \textbf{Detection of mistakes.} In contrast to the first two experiments, we did not find that participants in the clear conditions were less able to correct inaccurate predictions ($t(798) = -0.96$, $p = 0.337$ and $t(798) = -0.19$, $p = 0.847$ for the contrast of \abr{clear-2} and \abr{clear-8} with \abr{bb-2} and \abr{bb-8} for apartment 11 and apartment 12, respectively).
-We will investigate this further in the next experiment.
+We also found that participants followed the predictions of the ``human expert'' no more closely than they followed the predictions of the black-box models.
+We suspect that the difference between this finding and those of Logg~\citep{L17,logg2019algorithm} is due to participants' increasing experience with the model or ``human expert'' over the course of our experiment.

-This experiment confirmed the findings from the first two experiments regarding deviation.
-That is, we again found that participants were no more likely to follow the predictions of a clear model with a small number of features than the predictions of a black-box model with a large number of features, this time as indicated by their weight of advice as well as by the deviation of their own predictions from the model's prediction.
-We also found that participants were no more or less likely to follow the predictions of a human expert than a black-box model.
-Finally, in contrast to the findings from the first two experiments, we did not find that participants in the clear conditions were less able to correct inaccurate predictions on unusual examples, a result that motivated our final experiment.\looseness=-1
+Finally, in contrast to the findings from our first two experiments, we did \emph{not} find that participants assigned to the conditions involving clear models were less able to detect and correct for the model's overly high predictions for either apartment 11 or apartment 12.
+This last finding motivated our final experiment, which we describe in the next section.